anonymmmmm/AMLS_assignment20_21/README.md

 Also remember to download ‘haarcascade_frontalface_alt.xml’ and ‘haarcascade_mcs_mouth.xml’ in this file.

-In case the main function runs an error (though it should be impossible), try to change the file name.
+In case the main function runs an error (though it should be impossible), try to change the file name or delete the files produced during previous operation.